Freely-Given-org/ESFM/ESFMspec.md

 Again, JSON is a good interchange format, but not always suitable for fast, efficient parsing of long and complex texts.

-## Using line numbers for linking
+## Using row numbers for linking

 Our first thought was to use an Id field -- something like those five-character OSHB IDs that are shown in the above TSV snippet.
-(We appended a suffix a,b,c,d,e for morphemes.)
+(The first one is 01xeNa -- we appended the suffix a,b,c,d,e for morphemes.)
 Those OSHB Ids
 (which we understand were suggested by the
 [Bible Tagging project](https://github.com/educational-resources-and-services/bibletags-usfm) --
-although unfortunately they went on to define their own different set of WLC Ids) consist of a two-character book number followed by three random alphanumeric characters.
+although unfortunately they went on to define their own set of WLC Ids which are different from the OSHB ones) consist of a two-digit book number followed by three random alphanumeric characters.
-(With 66 books, this allows for 66 * 52^3 = 9,280,128 combinations.)
+(With 66 books, this allows for 66 * (26+26+10)^3 = 15,729,648 combinations.)

-But ID fields don't offer many advantages over line numbers.
+But ID fields don't offer many advantages over row numbers.
 The main advantage is permanence, i.e., if you commit at some point in time to never change them again, then after that, they can always be used to refer to that particular word.
 If you need to change the word, then you create a new ID and check to never reuse the old one.
 But actually if you want,
-you can make those same commitments with line numbers.
+you can make those same commitments with row numbers.

-One advantage of line numbers is that you can index directly into an array, without having to go through a dictionary/map.
+One advantage of row numbers is that you can index directly into an array, without having to go through a dictionary/map.

-One potential disadvantage of line numbers is the pyschological pressure to ensure that 57 comes after 56, i.e., to assign significance to them and always be wanting to reorder.
+One potential disadvantage of row numbers is the pyschological pressure to ensure that 57 comes after 56, i.e., to assign significance to them and always be wanting to reorder.
 It's more difficult to get through to your brain